Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

 If you find bugs or have improvement suggestions:

-1.Create a new Issue on GitHub
+1.Create a new Issue on GitLab

 2.Describe the problem or suggestion in detail